 We have some favorite photos (and hikes).
 Above is one of them.
 Camping on Giant Ledge in the Catskills is always a pleasure.
 But catching the sunrise is simply awe-inspiring.

-This was taken not long after sunrise while having breakfast on a chilly 35-degree morning.
+This post’s feature photo was taken not long after sunrise while having breakfast on a chilly 35-degree morning on a fall day sitting at the edge of Giant Ledge’s massive cliff.
 The increasing warmth of the rising sun made sipping our coffee an experience that will linger!

 Giant Ledge is a small peak just south of Panther Mountain in the Catskills.
 It boasts unparalleled views from its large cliffs.
 What makes this trip even better is it less than 2 miles from the trailhead.

-There is some stiff climbing but the effort is worthwhile!
-It has nice It also makes an excellent first winter climb to a mountain top in the Catskills.and makes for a great first overnight backpacking trip for the young outdoors person.
+There is some stiff climbing, but the effort is worthwhile!
+Giant Ledge has nice designated campsites on the approach trail and its summit and makes for a great first overnight backpacking trip for the young outdoors person.
+It also makes an excellent first winter climb to a mountain top in the Catskills.

-The hike is fairly straight forward.
-From the Giant Ledge parking area cross the road and head into the woods.
-Follow the yellow-blazed Phonecia – East Branch trail .75-miles up the wonderful glen.
-On your right watch for cascades steaming down to the drainage on your left.
+The hike up Giant Ledge is fairly straightforward.
+From the Giant Ledge parking area, cross the road and head into the woods.
+Follow the yellow-blazed Phonecia – East Branch trail 0.75-miles up the wonderful glen.
+On your right, watch for cascades steaming down to the drainage on your left.
 You’ll climb away from the steam and reach the blue-blazed Giant Ledge – Panther Mountain trail after some stiff climbing.

-From the junction, you’ll walk on the level and then make a few ascents up rocky outcrops reaching Giant Ledge at .75-miles from the trail junction.
+From the junction, you’ll walk on the level and pass a few designated campsites, and then make a few ascents up rocky outcrops reaching Giant Ledge at 0.75-miles from the trail junction.
 Your total round trip is 3-miles.